MariaDB Transactions and Isolation Levels for SQL Server Users

 The latest detected deadlock never disappears from the output of

 SHOW ENGINE InnoDB STATUS.
-If you cannot see any, MariaDB didn't detect any InnoDB deadlock since last restart.
+If you cannot see any, MariaDB hasn't detected any InnoDB deadlocks since the last restart.